loughjo/ProgDataAnalysis-Project-2/README.md

 ## Introduction: what this repository contains.
 ***
-The repository is 'funddata-assessment' and in there you will find normal-distribution.ipynb which is the jupyter notebook for the Project.
+The repository is 'https://github.com/loughjo/ProgDataAnalysis-Project-2' and in there you will find ProgDataAnalysisProject2.ipynb which is the jupyter notebook for second Project in the module Programming for Data Analysis.
-You will also find exam_results.csv.
-There is a folder called **exercises** which has all the five jupyter notebooks for the assesments :

-- 01-information-exercises.ipynb
-- 03-bias-exercises.ipynb
-- 05-cleansing-exercises.ipynb
-- 02-randomness-exercises.ipynb
-- 04-outliers-exercises.ipynb

-There is also the morley.csv, iris.data and exam_results.csv datasets.

 ## Setup
 ***